|

 Multiple coin slot machines arrived in the 1960's.
 Mechanical penny and nickel slot machines evolved into computerized dollar slot machines.
 Today you can find machines that accept $500 chips.
 Payouts grew from a few hundred dollars to today's several million dollar progressive jackpots.

 In 1960, the Stardust became the first hotel to present a production show spectacular.
 It imported the Lido de Paris from France.
-The Tropicana Hotel bought the American rights to the spectacular Folies Bergere in1959 and the show continues to this day; the longest running show in Las Vegas.
+The Tropicana Hotel bought the American rights to the spectacular Folies Bergere in1959 and the show continued for nearly 50 years.
+Its last performance was March 28, 2009.
+When it closed, it was the longest running.show in Las Vegas.

 The Las Vegas Convention Center opened in 1959.
 The objective was to fill empty hotel rooms with conventioneers during the slack tourist months.
 It now contains 1.5-million-square-feet of exhibit space, one of the largest in the world.
 More than 5.5 million convention delegates meet in Las Vegas every year.